evcu/evcu.github.io/_posts/2017-04-04-ssh-setup-notes.md

 category: notes
 excerpt: "useful ssh setup commands for good"
 ---
-If you are working remotely and connecting to some other machine via ssh all the time, sometimes it becomes too frustrating to enter the password every single time; if you don't know how to setup key-pairs.
+If you are working remotely and connecting to some other machine via ssh all the time, sometimes it becomes too frustrating to enter the password every single time.
+Until you setup your key-pairs.
 I didn't know this until very recently.
 So in this post I will share very simple ssh setup basics.
 Lets say you want to do following connection:

 > ssh test49@stampede.tacc.utexas.edu